evilstarksai/CLUBS_IITK/Readme.md

 5. Make Changes to settings

 Go to 'config' folder and Open 'constants.php' file.
-Then make changes on following constants
+Then make changes shown in comments below.
 ```php
 <?php
 //Start Session